-To rank higher on Google (and other search engines) a website owner must be committed – organic SEO is a long game.
+To rank higher on Google (and other search engines), a website owner must be committed – organic optimisation (SEO and AEO) is a long game.

-High rank will help to sell a product or service because the brand appears more regularly in front of potential buyers when they search.
+A high rank will help sell a product or service because the brand appears more frequently in search results for potential buyers.
 People develop a connection with that brand.

-The aim is to be on the first page for lots of different key phrases related to the business.
+The aim is to be on the first page for many key phrases related to the business.

 Mostly, good rank comes down to content.

 Content is information on a website.
 That information is provided in many different ways.
-A strong website will contain a good amount of written content which is supported and reinforced by images and video.
+A strong website will contain a good amount of written content, supported and reinforced by images and video.

 To accomplish that rank, provide content that truly educates or entertains visitors.
-You must do this on the website itself and then extend your reach using a blog.
+You must do this on the website itself, then extend your reach through a blog.

 – Google

 Every page and post on a website must be useful.
-It could be useful in an educational way or it could have an impact by being inspirational or entertaining.
+It could be useful for education, or it could have an impact by being inspirational or entertaining.

-Google doesn’t rank content that is meaningless, simply because we humans wouldn’t use Google if they sent us to useless web pages.
+Google doesn’t rank meaningless content simply because we humans wouldn’t use Google if it sent us to useless web pages.

 Content must be worth reading, worth ranking and worth sharing.
 This is why, for the most part, longer articles rank better.
 A small business owner should start writing articles at about 1000 words.